Pinterest Hidden Image

 • ¼ teaspoon sea salt

-• ½ teaspoon vanilla bean paste, or 1 tsp vanilla extract
+• 1 teaspoon vanilla extract or ½ tsp vanilla bean paste

 Instructions

-Squeeze the tea through a fine-mesh sieve to extract the concentrated chai mixture.
-You should have 40ml (2 ¾ tbsp) concentrated tea after straining.
+• Strain the tea: Squeeze the tea through a fine-mesh sieve to extract the concentrated chai mixture.
+You should have 220ml of concentrated milky tea after straining - don't worry if it appears curdled.

-• Make the batter: Pour the wet ingredients into the dry ingredients and gently whisk them into a batter.
-Be careful not to over-mix, only stir until they're are no visible pockets of flour.
+• Make the batter: Add the dry ingredients to the wet ingredients in 2 parts, gently whisking each time.
+Be careful not to over-mix, only stir until there are no visible pockets of flour.

-• Bake: Add the cake batter to the prepared loaf pan and bake for 45-55 mins.
-After 45 minutes, check the cake is ready by inserting a knife or toothpick into it, which should come out clean.
+• Bake: Add the cake batter to the prepared loaf pan and bake for 50-60 mins.
+After 45 minutes, check the cake for doneness by inserting a knife or toothpick into it.
 If the toothpick has cake residue on it, bake for another 5-10 minutes as needed.

 Allow the cake to cool in the pan for about 10 minutes before transferring it to a cooling rack.